Tonight, Tonight (The Smashing Pumpkins song): Reception

 "Tonight, Tonight" was met with critical acclaim.
 AllMusic reviewer Amy Hanson stated that the song "packs an emotional punch".
 Jim Alexander of NME regarded the song as "swirling [and] grand".
 Music Week rated it four out of five, adding, "A powerful vocals-led single with ferocious driving guitars.
 Their most commercial release to date which should gain a high chart placing."
 Time's reviewer Christopher John Farley called the song "an expansive rock anthem, complete with soaring guitars and a 30-piece string section."
 Entertainment Weeklys reviewer David Browne praised the use of strings in the song, saying that it was "whipped into a frenzy by hurricane-like strings".
 On Mellon Collie's entry in Rolling Stone's The 500 Greatest Albums of All Time, "Tonight, Tonight" was praised as "the Pumpkins at their finest".

 While "Tonight, Tonight" never approached the chart success of "1979", it was among the most successful singles from Mellon Collie.
-Its highest position on any national chart was a number two peak on the New Zealand Singles Chart.
+Its highest position on any national chart was a number one peak in Iceland.
 Its highest position in the United States was at number four on Billboard Mainstream Rock Tracks.
 It also achieved number five on the Modern Rock Tracks and number 36 on the Billboard Hot 100.
 The song also charted at number 7 on the UK Singles Chart, and peaked at number 21 on the Australian Singles Chart on June 9, 1996.
+It is the band's highest-charting song in New Zealand and the UK.
 It placed at 50th in a list of best rock songs of all time broadcast by Kerrang!
 TV.